mailpile/Mailpile/IDEAS.md

     http://mailpile/_/command.json?args=args

+## Power user features

+   * Fast for large amounts of e-mail
+   * Powerful searching
+   * Powerful filters
+  --
+   * Sticky search: checked messages stay in the list
+   * GPG encryption: mail and/or local data
+   * GPG indexing: automatic or manual
+   * Reply all, reply many, forwarding, bouncing
+   * Multiple personalities for composing: name/email/gpg/sig/template
+   * Personal mailing lists: if UI is public, allow direct unsubscribe
+   * Schedule messages for sending later
+   * Built-in web-bug support to know who has read what and when
+   * Revokable mail: send an URL, display message in browser.
+   * Multimedia composing
+   * Collaborative composing
+   * Google Translate integration
+   * Ability to drop messages from the search index?
+   * Facebook integration for photos?
+   * Jabber transport to snag for Facebook messages?
+   * Markdown!

 ## Encrypting the index

 How much performance to we lose if we GPG encrypt the index?
 This would hurt the indexing process but maybe not general use...

+How about the posting lists?
+That's gonna hurt all the time.

+## GPG integration

+Need to be able to index encrypted mail, but it would be ideal if it weren't trivial to reconstruct encrypted mails using the search index.

+Idea: encrypted messages are indexed using random IDs, the random ID to message-ID mapping is stored encrypted?
+What happens if all the mail is encrypted?

+Idea: encrypt the posting lists.
+Maybe just the ones referencing encrypted messages?
+Leaky.

+Idea: fuck it, just require people encrypt their disks.

 ## Tahoe-LAFS integration